Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Sure."

 "The next day, Yan and all the men of his tribe went over to the other’s territory.
 They did everything they could to announce their presence.
 They were brash, hooted loudly, all that.
-Their Given-Men met…and I guess the best word for what happened next is like pro wrestling, or a Haka, or something.
-By the end of the day they were all friends, the tribes got together…and, well.
+Their Given-Men met... and I guess the best word for what happened next is like pro wrestling, or a Haka, or something.
+By the end of the day they were all friends, the tribes got together... and, well.
 They did what Yan said they’d do.
 Ten’Gewek do that."

 A small smirk flitted across his face.
 "Julian wanted me to stress that he *didn’t* join in that particular duty."

 There were nervous giggles, and Daniel’s grin got both broader and eviller.
-"Though because he’s my good friend I can’t resist letting you folks know that he *was* offered…"
+"Though because he’s my good friend I can’t resist letting you folks know that he *was* offered..."

 Steven made an incredulous noise.
 "Boy oh *boy* I can’t wait to get viewer email this week, folks."
 The nervous giggling became more heartfelt laughter and then settled.

 "It’s important to note, though.
 It’s important because we need to keep ourselves very aware of taboos and cultures if we’re going to have any hope to understand them, and help them grow.
 Hell, their *psychology* too.
-It’s just different enough to trip us up if we’re not careful…and that’s what this little story was meant to show.
+It’s just different enough to trip us up if we’re not careful... and that’s what this little story was meant to show.
 That understanding is critical.
 We need to help them understand their *purpose* amongst the Sky-Tribes, as Yan so economically put it one day."

-"And that, tragically, is all the time I can afford to give you, Daniel…" Steven said.
+"And that, tragically, is all the time I can afford to give you, Daniel..."
+Steven said.
 It was pretty obvious his producer was prodding him *hard* to move forward.
-"Which personally I think is a tragedy, and I know the panel tonight will be *very* interesting…"
+"Which personally I think is a tragedy, and I know the panel tonight will be *very* interesting..."

 He got a series of agreeable noises from the crowd and one guy even shouted "keep him on!"
 Daniel held up a hand to the superfan.